bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 [Audience]: Yeah, I was just imagining, like, if I'm a maker, I could, like, publish the transaction that allows me to get the pre-image, but at a really low fee so it never gets mined.

-[Adam Gibson]: Publish a transaction that allows me to get the fee image. the transaction that allows you to get the pre-image is the funding transaction which is a multi-sig so both parties are signing off on that.
+[Adam Gibson]: The transaction that allows you to get the pre-image is the funding transaction which is a multi-sig so both parties are signing off on that.

 [Audience]: And the taker publishes it, right?

 [Adam Gibson]: Anyone can publish it, it's a multi-sig so whoever finishes first, I mean whoever wants it to go.
-The idea with this structure is that anyone, once all the, let's say all the transactions after the funding get signed in advance, and they're all based on a multi-sig, once all of those are signed in advance, that means everyone's agreed, and so they both co-sign the funding transaction which kicks it off.
+Let's say all the transactions after the funding get signed in advance, and they're all based on a multi-sig, once all of those are signed in advance, that means everyone's agreed, and so they both co-sign the funding transaction which kicks it off.
 I've forgotten the question now.

 [Audience]: Oh, I was just talking about fee rates.